napari/napari/docs/plugins/npe2_getting_started.md

 is a re-imagining of how napari interacts with plugins.
 Plugins targeting `napari-plugin-engine` will continue to work, but we recommend migrating to `npe2` as soon as possible.

+For more on migrating an existing plugins see the [](npe2-migration-guide).
 ```

 This guide will walk you through the steps required to write a napari plugin